avaragado/riw/doc/tutorial.md

 A React app usually consists of a large number of components.
 Each component may display messages to the user.
 When we internationalise a component with `react-intl` we typically remove these strings from the innards of a render method and define them separately – but nearby – as `react-intl` message descriptors: objects with a unique id, a default message (the string), and an optional description (important context for translators).

+(If you use a plugin like `babel-plugin-react-intl-auto`, some of the bureaucracy of message descriptors is taken care of automatically.
+With this plugin, in your source code you define simple objects mapping from keys to strings, and the plugin transforms these internally to full `react-intl` message descriptors.
+It's important to understand that the message descriptors haven't gone away: they're just hidden from those developing the components.
+They're still visible for those worrying about internationalisation as a whole.)

 Default message strings within message descriptors typically have three purposes:

 - As **fallbacks**, for use if `react-intl` can't find a string with the correct message descriptor id from the currently defined id/string mappings plugged into `IntlProvider`.